Daphne Sheldrick Elephant Orphanage Tour Nairobi Day Trip

 1. What happens during the Nairobi Nursery’s public visit?

-The public visit is timed around our Nursery herd’s midday milk feed and mud bath.
+The public visit is timed to coincide with our Nursery herd’s midday milk feed and mud bath.
 From a variety of viewing areas, you will see the orphaned elephants run out of the forest in groups for their much-loved bottles of specialist milk formula.
 Afterward, all the orphans gather for playtime.

 Some wallow in the mud, while others challenge their friends to a wrestling match or indulge in a dust bath.
 Each day is unique among our Nursery herd.
 One of our senior Keepers leads the public visit, introducing you to each orphan, sharing a bit about their stories and personalities, and teaching you about our wider conservation work across Kenya.